KERT-core/pythonEdu/chapter1/problem5/README.md

 So, I'm asking you to build MD5 encrypter using python.
 [Visit this site](https://docs.python.org/3/library/hashlib.html) to learn about module that you have to use

+However, in this question please use sha224 algorithm when you are solving

 ## **Example**